-Queensland laws should be changed to better protect riders, pedestrians and motorists, writes Compensation Law Accredited Specialist and Partner, Jeremy Roche.
+Queensland laws should be changed to better protect riders, pedestrians and motorists, writes Compensation Law Partner, Jeremy Roche.

 A surge in e-Scooter related injuries and Australia’s first fatality from a crash highlights the urgent need for tougher e-Scooter compensation laws so that riders, pedestrians and motorists, have clear recourse for a personal injury compensation claim in the event of an e-scooter accident.